 How the Internet of Things Helps

-The IoT helps this situation by improving inventory management in terms of efficiency, visibility and accuracy.
+The IoT for inventory management helps this situation as it improves the efficiency, visibility and accuracy of inventory management.
 It becomes the tool through which you can trace each and every specific item.
 This is a central tenet of the report by the RSR – use the IoT with an inventory focus, not a customer focus.
-The concept should be to use the IoT to “manage inventory rather than customers” where you may run in to data protection problems anyway.
+The concept should be to use the IoT to “manage inventory rather than customers” where you may run into data protection problems anyway.

 Instead, in the meantime, retailers can make use of the IoT technology available to be their eyes and ears on the inventory itself.
 This way profit loss can be minimised by increasing visibility, efficiency and accuracy.
 This has the added benefit of getting you comfortable and knowledgeable in your use of the IoT, and specifically its vast amount of data, before using it in other ways.